MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/manage-deployment-of-add-ins.md

 ### Edit Add-in access

-Post Deployment, Admin can also modify the user access to add-in
+Post deployment, admins can also modify the user access to add-ins.

 1. In the admin center, go to the Settings > Services & add-ins page.